keatinl1/keatinl1/README.md

 ### Hi there 👋
 ###
 ###
-I'm Luke, a mechanical engineer specializing in robotics.
-I have a strong passion for control engineering and mechanical design
+I'm Luke, an engineer passionate about control and autonomous systems
 ###
 ###
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/keatinl1)

 <!--
 **keatinl1/keatinl1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.